Cuttack: Climate

 Cuttack experiences a tropical wet and dry climate.
-The summer season is from March to June when the climate is hot and humid.
-The temperature around this season is 35 °C to 40 °C Thunderstorms are common at the height of the summer.
-The monsoon months are from July to October when the city receives most of its rainfall from the South West Monsoon.
+The summer season is from March to June, when the climate is hot and humid.
+The temperature around this season is 35 °C to 40 °C. Thunderstorms are common at the height of the summer.
+The monsoon months are from July to October, when the city receives most of its rainfall from the South West Monsoon.
 The annual rainfall is around 1597.9 mm.
 Temperatures are considerably lower during the rainy season, averaging around 30 °C. The winter season from November to February is characterised by mild temperatures and occasional showers.
-The winter months feature chilly northerly winds which bring down the temperature to around 15 °C, though the bright sunshine helps maintain the pleasant weather.
+The winter months feature chilly northerly winds, which bring down the temperature to around 15 °C, though the bright sunshine helps maintain the pleasant weather.
 Temperatures may exceed 45 °C at the height of summer and may fall below 10 °C in winter.
 The highest recorded temperature is 47.7 C recorded on 2 May 1957, and the lowest is 5.8 C recorded on 7 January 1986.

-Due to the proximity to coast, the city is prone to cyclones from the Bay of Bengal.
+Due to its proximity to the coast, the city is prone to cyclones from the Bay of Bengal.
 One such cyclone struck Cuttack in 1971, resulting in more than 10,000 deaths in the state.
 The Bureau of Indian Standards places the city inside seismic zone III on a scale ranging from I to V in order of increasing susceptibility to earthquakes.
-The United Nations Development Programme reports that there is "very high damage risk" from winds and cyclones.
-The 1999 Odisha cyclone caused major damage to the city claiming many lives.
+The United Nations Development Programme reports that there is a very high damage risk from winds and cyclones.
+The 1999 Odisha cyclone caused major damage to the city, claiming many lives.